This was a fun intro. The thread had derailed just a bit, so I pretended to derail it further.

 and I took my place in line.

-Originally - this was inserted before the last verse.)
+Originally - this was inserted before the last verse.)and many miles between.

 Don't Take Me Alive is next - and continues the string of powerful songs on side 1.
 (And - yes - this may be semi-autobiographical on Walt's part.)
 Then, comes the highlight of the album for me: Sign In Stranger.
 I love this song!!!
 Yeah - the lyrics are a touch more oblique - feels like sci-fi to me - and Walt & Don changed the bridge melody & lyrics by the time of Alive In America - but still.
 Great song!!!